Upgrade

 Extensibility and hooks provided by the new middleware layer integrated into the Workflow itself and inherited by Agent and RAG.

-We also took advantage of this release to fix other critical design issues emerged in the last release to have more freedom to improve the framework with less breaking changes in the future.
+We also took advantage of this release to fix other critical design issues emerged in the v2 like the complete support for reasoning models across all providers, and other design improvements to have more freedom to evolve the framework with less breaking changes in the future.

 We continue to work to provide the best possible developer experience, to help you create successful AI products in PHP.